Getting started: Yield Management

 This guide provides a comprehensive walkthrough on configuring and mastering Yield Management & Markup Features, focusing on both "Static Markup" and "Dynamic Markup" strategies.

-The objective is to enhance profit maximization while maintaining a competitive.
+The objective is to enhance profit maximization while maintaining a competitive price.

 The article is conveniently structured into sections: